HotCakeX/Harden-Windows-Security/Wiki posts/Windows Defender Application Control (WDAC)/WDAC policy for BYOVD Kernel mode only protection.md

 <br>

-For our strict Kernel-mode-only WDAC policy, only the following EKUs are necessary
+For our strict Kernel-mode-only App Control policy, only the following EKUs are necessary

 ```xml
 <EKUs>